 Interest Rate Risk is defined as the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 The exposure of the Company to this risk is limited to the financial instruments with Rabobank (EURIBOR based).
 Due to the nature of the financial instruments as well as the fact that assets are held to maturity the Convertible Bonds are expected to be converted into common shares, either on or prior to maturity date.
-The Convertible Bonds outstanding at 2017 year-end are non-interest bearing.
+The Convertible Bonds outstanding at 2018 year-end are non-interest bearing.
 Management regularly assesses the outstanding debt position and evaluates funding opportunities.
+As at September 30, 2018, the Company held no (2017: no) short term (interest bearing) debt.